tugkan/appstore-scraper/README.md

 -   Scrape by filters - Media type, country or keyword.
 You can customize the results

--   Lookup by multiple ids - If you need to scrape multiple media, or multiple competitors you can retrieve them at onces.
+-   Lookup by multiple ids - If you need to scrape multiple media, or multiple competitors you can retrieve them at once.

 ## Bugs, fixes, updates and changelog